MadhusudhanPathak/Life_To_Do/README.md

-# Project Chimera: Augmenting Life Planning with LLMs and Graph Technology
+# Life To Do: Augmenting Life Planning with LLMs and Graph

 ## Overview

-Project Chimera is an innovative application designed to assist individuals in their life planning by combining the power of Large Language Models (LLMs) with a structured graph database.
+This Project is an innovative application designed to assist individuals in their life planning by combining the power of Large Language Models (LLMs) with a structured graph database.
 The core philosophy is to transform subjective human goals and aspirations into an objective, interconnected network, making the planning process more intuitive, efficient, and actionable.
 Inspired by the concept of "semantic synesthesia," where abstract ideas are given a tangible, visual form, this tool allows users to visualize their life's objectives as a dynamic graph.
 This visual representation helps in understanding complex relationships, identifying critical dependencies, and charting the most efficient pathways towards goal achievement.

 ## Core Functionality